All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Social Withdrawal

 Fear of judgment can lead patients to hide their medication use, avoid conversations about their weight loss, or withdraw from social situations where questions might arise.
-This isolation removes the social support that is so critical for sustained behavior change.
+This isolation removes the social support that's so critical for sustained behavior change.

 Decision Regret and Second-Guessing

-Stigma can cause patients to question their choice to start medication, even when they are seeing positive results.
-This second-guessing creates cognitive dissonance: your body is improving, but your mind is telling you that you should not be doing this.
+Stigma can cause patients to question their choice to start medication, even when they're seeing positive results.
+This second-guessing creates cognitive dissonance: your body is improving, but your mind is telling you that you shouldn't be doing this.
 Left unaddressed, this dissonance can lead patients to discontinue effective treatment.

 Evidence-Based Strategies for Coping With GLP-1 Stigma